sjlxndr/pishow/README.md

   * **With a USB Drive**: Plug in a USB flash drive containing a folder named `photos` (case-insensitive) with your image files.
 The slideshow will start automatically.

   * **Without a USB Drive**: The system will display the "no photos drive attached" message.

+### Customizing the Slideshow

+You can customize the slideshow's behavior by editing the settings.txt file on your USB drive.

+`settings.txt`

+This file should be placed in the root directory of your USB drive.
+It contains a single key-value pair to control the duration of each slide.

+`slideshow_delay=10`

+slideshow_delay: Set this to the number of seconds you want each photo to display.
+If this file is missing, the script will default to a 10-second delay.